Myriad-Dreamin/typst.ts/docs/cookery/direction/responsive.typ

 *Note: Official typst may introduce their owned method to specify target, therefore this feature may move to the native approach in future.*

-Retreiving the sys arguments specified by SSG Tools:
+Retrieving the sys arguments specified by SSG Tools:

 ```typ
 /// The default target is _pdf_.